radian628/unofficial-desmos-wiki/src/misc/glossary.md

 - Translation (moving something around)
 - Rotation (rotating something about a point, or axis in 3D)
 - Scale (making something bigger or smaller)

+## List Filter

+A specific feature in Desmos that allows you to filter values out of lists.
+For instance, if {% mq 'L=[1,2,3,4,5]' %}, then {% mq 'L[L>3]' %} is {% mq '[4,5]' %} because we only include the elements which are greater than 3.
+Note that you can also do things like {% mq 'A[B > 3]' %} where you're filtering one list using the criteria of another.